 Unless you fall within one of the above three groups, you are not eligible for SNAP for yourself.
 See 106 C.M.R. §362.220(D)-(G).
-You may still file an application for U.S. citizen or qualified immigrant dependents who meet the SNAP eligibility rules (and your income will count in determining their benefits), but you will not receive any benefits for yourself.
+You may still file an application for U.S. citizen or qualified immigrant dependents who meet the SNAP eligibility rules.
+Your income will count in determining their benefits, but you will not receive any benefits for yourself.

 Examples of ineligible immigrants include:

-- Adults with LPR or parole status who have less than 5 years in qualified status, are not disabled and don’t have the 40 quarters of countable work history.
-See How can my work history help so I don't have to wait 5 years for SNAP?.
+■ Immigrant adults with LPR or parole status with less than 5 years in qualified status who are neither disabled nor have 40 quarters of countable work history.
+See question 48.

-■ An immigrant who is out-of-status or undocumented, or
+■ An immigrant who is out-of-status or is undocumented, or

-See Can my children get benefits if I am an ineligible immigrant? for how ineligible immigrant parents can apply for eligible children, and How does DTA count the income of an ineligible immigrant? for a description of how income of ineligible immigrants is counted to the rest of the household.
+See question 52 for how ineligible immigrant parents can apply for eligible children, and question 54 for a description of how income of ineligible immigrants is counted to the rest of the household.

-- USCIS has a special process for immigrants to correct wrong or incomplete information in SAVE Contact an advocate if DTA says SAVE has not confirmed your status or if you wish to correct the information USCIS has in SAVE.
+- USCIS has a special process to correct wrong or incomplete information in SAVE.
+See USCIS.gov/save.
+You can also check your status here: USCIS.gov/save/casecheck However, you should work with an immigration specialist if you need to correct the information USCIS has in SAVE.

-- Be sure to double check if DTA says you must wait 5 years for benefits.
-Persons unfamiliar with the immigrant requirements sometimes incorrectly assume all LPRs must wait 5 years when rule does not apply to LPRs who entered as refugees, asylees, children and certain disabled immigrants.
-A battered immigrant’s 5 year waiting period starts from when the VAWA or a relative petition was filed and not when granted LPR status.
+- Double check if DTA says you must wait 5 years for benefits.
+The 5-year waiting period does not apply to: LPR children, disabled LPR adults or LPRs with sufficient work history.
+The 5-year wait also does not apply to LPRs who originally entered as refugees, asylees, etc. For battered immigrants, the waiting period starts from when the VAWA or a relative petition was filed and not when granted LPR status.

 - SNAP > Eligibility Requirements > Noncitizen > Systematic Alien Verification for Entitlements (SAVE)

-- Disabled LPRs receiving EAEDC not subject to 5 year bar if disability meets disability severity of SSI as determined by UMass Disability Evaluation Service (DES).
+● Disabled LPRs receiving EAEDC not subject to 5 year bar if disability meets disability severity of SSI as determined by UMass Disability Evaluation Service (DES).
 Elderly LPRs (age 65+) not subject to 5 year bar if receiving EAEDC and can provide statement from MD re disability, no need for UMass DES review.
-Hotline Q & A (October 2014)
+DTA Hotline (December 2009 and October 2014)

-- Start date of 5- year waiting period begins with date immigrant granted humanitarian parole and not LPR status.
+● Start date of 5- year waiting period begins with date immigrant granted humanitarian parole (or other qualified status) and not LPR status.
 Transitions Hotline Q&A, (Oct.
 2011, and Q&A of May 2006)